CUNY-CL/winter-camp/README.md

 ### The mixed-case dictionary

 Mixed-case tokens like `McDonald's` and `LaTeX` all have different mixed-case patterns.
-Therefore, it is not enough to know that they are mixed: one also has to know which mixed-case pattern they follow.
-One can make a simplifying assumption that few if any mixed-case tokens vary in which mixed-case pattern they follow (or that such variation is mostly erroneous), and therefore one simply needs to store a table with the most-common pattern for each mixed-case token.
+It is not enough to know that they are mixed: one also has to know which mixed-case pattern they follow.
+One can make a simplifying assumption that few if any mixed-case tokens vary in which mixed-case pattern they follow (or that such variation is mostly erroneous), and therefore one simply needs to store a table with the most-common pattern for each mixed-case token, which is used to produce the proper form of a token tagged as mixed-case.
 This table is computed in two steps.

-1. First, we count the frequency of each mixed-case pattern for each token.
+1. First, count the frequency of each mixed-case pattern for each token.
-2. Then, we eliminate all but the most frequent patterns for each token.
+2. Then, select only the most frequent mixed-case pattern for each token.

-For \#1, we use a dictionary whose keys are case-folded strings whose values are [`collections.Counter`](https://docs.python.org/3/library/collections.html#collections.Counter) objects containing the mixed-case form.
+For step \#1, we use a dictionary whose keys are case-folded strings whose values are [`collections.Counter`](https://docs.python.org/3/library/collections.html#collections.Counter) objects containing the mixed-case form.
 For instance, this might resemble the following.